kirtijain627/python-programs/README.md

 # python-programs
-this repository includes programs and projects written in python language
+this repository includes programs  written in python language